- Solicitors For Business

 Adoption Law and Building Families

-At JMW we have specialist solicitors who can advise on your options for extending your family through adoption, gamete donation , surrogacy and co-parenting.
-We can help you decide which path is best for you, and assist you in obtaining court orders to cement the legal status of your family unit.
+JMW's specialist adoption solicitors advise on the options for extending your family through adoption, gamete donation, surrogacy and co-parenting.
+We can also help you decide which path is best for you, and assist you in obtaining court orders to cement the legal status of your family unit.

 The law on the various forms of legal parenthood, including adoption, can be complex, especially in international cases.
 It is therefore essential to obtain specialist legal advice.